 Age will be a factor in Saturday’s upcoming fight, but mental fitness will the greater factor.
 If you believe all fights are won or lost in the mind before anyone steps in the ring, the days leading to Saturday’s fight may be pivotal.

 Thurman says he’s happy to be sharing a ring with Pacquiao, “a living legend.”
-A strong welterweight ten years younger than his opponent should be an odds-on favorite to win.
+A strong welterweight ten years younger than his opponent should be a solide favorite to win.
 Oddsmakers and plenty of boxing experts are picking Pacquiao.
 In an informal poll conducted by the promoters, the tally was 24 for Pacquiao, 19 for Thurman, and three calling a draw.
 Thomas Hearns, Roy Jones Jr., and trainer Joel Diaz are among those who pick Pacquiao; Deontay Wilder, Leo Santa Cruz, and trainer Robert Garcia see Thurman winning.
 Take note that Andy Ruiz Jr. picks Pacquiao.

 Thurman returned to the ring after a two-year layoff due to injury and other pursuits, and didn’t impress in his bout against Josesito Lopez in April.
 Thurman admits now he didn’t train seriously, and is still shaking off the emotional ring rust from wondering whether his career was over before the age of 30 after his elbow injury and layoff.